asrenninger/philamonitor/documentation/exploration.md

 Below we define leisure as visits to restaurants and bars, and see that there are distinct changes in the flow between March and April using a technique called change point detection.
+The model does not seem to settle on change points in situations with little change; grocers saw much less change than restaurants and the change points are far less clear, appearing in pairs at each hinge.

 ![](https://raw.githubusercontent.com/asrenninger/philamonitor/master/viz/changepoints.png)